microsoft/BuildTourHack/stories/2/214_WindowsHello.md

 * Add a new C# class to the Helpers folder of the Microsoft.Knowzy.Common project.
 Name the file Toast.cs.

-* Add the following code to AppFolders.cs.
+* Add the following code to Toast.cs.
 This code uses methods from the Windows 10 UWP API

 ```c#
 using System;